 (ix) Institution other than mentioned above and whose entire income is exempt from payment of Income Tax under IT Act.1961

-The following entities are not eligible to open a SB account in a bank:-
+The following entities are not eligible to open an SB account in a bank:-

 - Any trading or business concern.

-- Government department/bodies depending upon budgetary allocation for performance of their functions.
+- Government department/bodies depending upon budgetary allocation for the performance of their functions.

 - Panchayat Samitis/ Municipal Corporation/Committees